Prevention of Modern Slavery and Human Trafficking Policy

 - Formal reporting disclosures in accordance with Section 54, Part 6 of the Act will be included in Flood Re’s Annual Report and Accounts for each given financial year.

-- Any incidents of non-compliance with this policy will be reported to the Head of Compliance and the Audit and Compliance Committee.
+- Any incidents of non-compliance with this policy will be reported to the General Counsel and the Audit and Compliance Committee.

-- The Head of Compliance and the Audit and Compliance Committee will be tasked with overseeing any corrective action.
+- The General Counsel and the Audit and Compliance Committee will be tasked with overseeing any corrective action.

-- In compliance with the provisions of the Act, Flood Re will publish this statement on its website.
+- In compliance with the provisions of the Act, Flood Re will publish an anti-slavery statement on its website for each financial year.